 - CBN F_i^+ with recursion and impredicative polymorphism.
 This paper presents a CBN variant of F_i^+ extended with recursion and impredicative polymorphism. - Determinism and type-soundness for F_i^+ using a TDOS.
-We prove the typesoundness and determinism of F_i^+ using a direct TDOS.
+We prove the type-soundness and determinism of F_i^+ using a direct TDOS.
 These proofs validate the proofs of correctness previously presented for CP by Zhang et al. [46]. - Technical innovations.
 Our formulation of F_i^+ has various technical innovations over the original one, including a new formulation of subtyping using splittable types [22] and more flexible term applications. - Implementation and Mechanical formalization.
 We formalized the TDOS variant of the F_i^+ calculus, together with its type-soundness and determinism proof in the Coq proof assistant.
 We also have a new implementation of CP built on top of a TDOS formulation of F_i^+ available at https://plground.org.
-The full Coq formalization and the extended version of this paper are available at:
+The full Coq formalization is available at: